Bohbah/AndroidProject/README.md

 * Login - allows user signs into their account
 * Sign Up - allows user signs up for an account
-* Profile Screen - shows relevant user information and profile pictures
+* Profile Screen - shows user information, logout button, and search other users feature
 * Edit Profile Screen - allows user to upload a photo and fill in relevant personal information
-* Chat Screen - shows the list of recent inidivudal conversations a user has had
-* Detailed Chat Sccreen - shows the individual chat messages between two users
+* Chat Screen - shows the chat between all Grapevine users at a school
-* Add Event Screen - allows the user to create a new event to include on the community calendar
+* Add Event/Post Screen - allows the user to create a new event to include on the community calendar
 * Calendar Screen - shows all of the submitted events by users in a calendar view
 * Feed Screen - shows all newly created user posts from the same school